Jacksonville Overtime Attorney

-Although Florida state law has not created its own set of rules in regards to overtime pay, the Fair Labor Standards Act (FLSA) does mandate that most employers grant their employees overtime after 40 hours of work have been completed in a work week.
+Although there is no specific set of rules in regards to overtime laws in Florida, the Fair Labor Standards Act (FLSA) does mandate that most employers grant their employees overtime after 40 hours of work have been completed in a work week.
 Additionally, overtime controlled by the FLSA must start at 150% – sometimes called time and a half – your typical hourly rate of pay.

 Despite overtime and the FLSA being fairly common knowledge, employers all around Florida, and across the country, frequently commit overtime wage violations.
 This can be done by providing overtime wages that are less than 150% the original rate, or by failing to give any overtime pay at all.
-If you suspect or know that your employer has been failing to meet overtime pay requirements, contact our Jacksonville overtime lawyers today for more information about your rights and legal options.
+If you suspect or know that your employer has been failing to meet overtime pay requirements, contact our Jacksonville overtime lawyers today for more information about your rights and legal options when it comes to filing an overtime lawsuit.

 Florida Employers And Overtime Regulations